freenet/freenet-core/docs/src/architecture.md

 ![Architectural Primitives Diagram](diagrams/primitives.svg)

-## Freenet Kernel
+## Kernel

 The kernel is the core of Freenet, it's the software that runs on the user's computer.
 It's responsible for:

 * Providing a user-friendly interface to access Freenet via a web browser
-* Manage delegates and the private data they store
+* Host the user's delegates and the private data they store
 * Host contracts and their associated data on behalf of the network
 * Manage communication between contracts, delegates, and applications